Does body weight affect cancer risk?

 - Factors that regulate cell growth, such as insulin-like growth factor-1 (IGF-1)

 - Proteins that influence how the body uses certain hormones, such as sex hormone-binding globulin

 Does losing weight reduce cancer risk?

-The research on how losing weight might lower the risk of developing cancer is limited.
-Still, there’s growing evidence that weight loss may reduce the risk of breast cancer (after menopause), more aggressive forms of prostate cancer, and possibly other cancers, too.
+Research on how losing weight might lower the risk of developing cancer is limited.
+Still, there’s growing evidence that weight loss might reduce the risk of breast cancer (after menopause), more aggressive forms of prostate cancer, and possibly other cancers, too.

 Some body changes that occur as a result of weight loss suggest it may, indeed, reduce cancer risk.
 For example, overweight or obese people who intentionally lose weight have reduced levels of certain hormones that are related to cancer risk, such as insulin, estrogens, and androgens.